 This workshop is open to photographers of all skill levels.

-• Camera: You’ll want a DSLR or mirrorless camera with interchangeable lenses.
+• Camera: To get the most out of this workshop you’ll want to bring a camera with interchangeable lenses.

 • Lenses: Ultra Wide (16-35mm on full frame or 10-24mm on crop sensor) Mid Range (24-70mm or 18-55mm on crop sensor) Telephoto (70 -200mm or 100-400mm on full frame 18-140mm on crop sensor)